ililim/mods-cultist-simulator/README.md

 ### Feedback and issues

 If you have any suggestions, contributions, or issues feel free to create a new issue or pull request on Github.

+If you do encounter issues, add the line `debug=1` to your config.ini file.
+(To find this file, go into the game options and click "View Save File".
+It will be in this folder.)
+Now run the game again and if you encounter any issues they will be logged to a file on your desktop called "harmony.log.txt".
+Reproduce the error you encountered again and include any logs here with your issue submission.